AELSchauer/turing-portfolios/mod_1_portfolio.markdown

-# (Your Name) - (M1/M2/M3/M4) Portfolio
+# Ashley Schauer - M1 Portfolio

 ## Areas of Emphasis

 (What did you set out to accomplish this module?)

 ## Rubric Scores

-Fill in how *YOU* would grade yourself from 1-4 in the following categories this module:

 * **A: End-of-Module Assessment**: 3
 * **B: Individual Work & Projects**: 4